YinJC/uk-tex-faq/FAQ-notWYSIWYG.md

----
-layout: page
-title: Why is TeX not a WYSIWYG system?
+# Why is TeX not a WYSIWYG system?
----

 WYSIWYG is a marketing term (''What you see is what you get'') for a particular style of text processor.
 WYSIWYG systems are